evidence-dev/evidence/sites/docs/pages/deployment/azure-static-apps/index.md

 1. This will create add a new workflow file in your repository, e.g. `.github/workflows/azure-static-web-apps-thankful-hill-01fbff51e.yml`
 1. Add secrets to your GitHub repo: Settings > Secrets > Actions
    - With your Evidence dev server running, go to the [settings page](http://localhost:3000/settings#deploy) and copy each of the environment variables
-   - Add each of them as secrets to your GitHub repo
+   - Add each of them as secrets to your GitHub repo (note that GitHub capitalizes the names of secrets).
-1. Edit this file's "Build and Deploy" step, adding `app_build_command: "npm run sources && npm run build"`, and adding your environment variables as secrets.
+1. Edit this file's "Build and Deploy" step, adding `app_build_command: "npm run sources && npm run build"`, and adding your environment variables as GitHub secrets.
       ```yaml
             - name: Build And Deploy
             id: builddeploy